 So, how do those of us, regardless of age, who want to be gainfully self-employed go about getting started with our careers as entrepreneurs?
 Well, choosing to start a freelance business is one of the most feasible, realistic, and attainable side businesses you can start while keeping your day job.

-We all have bills that need to be paid, expenses that don’t just magically go away overnight once we decide to chase our dreams.
+We all have bills that need to be paid and expenses that don’t just magically go away overnight once we decide to chase our dreams.
+Choosing to become an entrepreneur comes with great responsibility.

 Why I Started a Freelance Business While Keeping My Day Job